 News Flash: Our mailing address is P.O.
 Box 1213, Kaneohe, HI 96744.
 It is misprinted in the 2014 Hawaiian Telecom directory.

 The Hawaii Police Athletic Federation, whose members are employed or retired from a city, state or federal law enforcement agency, was incorporated as a non-profit 501(c)(3) organization on November 19, 1979.
 The founding committee members served as the first executive board officers, Chester "Mickey" Dods - president, Jeffrey Yamashita - secretary and Gordon Lee - treasurer.
 An invitation was extended to all law enforcement personnel in the state to join and HPAF was born.
-Serving as president after Mickey were Rap Fitzsimmons, Billy Ornellas, Greg Hunt, Dennis Peterson and presently, Bob Barefoot.
+Serving as president after Mickey were Rap Fitzsimmons, Billy Ornellas, Greg Hunt, Dennis Peterson, Bob Barefoot and presently, Jeffrey-James Lee.